SSH Commands Reference

 ssh-keygen -t rsa -b 4096 -C "[email protected]"

 RSA 4096-bit is widely compatible and secure.
-The comment helps identify the key.
+Use when Ed25519 is not supported by the target system.

 Generate ECDSA key pair